Connecticut Energy Education

 - Educator must register and log in to website to access the lesson plan and associated links.
 This is free and should not hinder the access or use of the activity.

-- The energy quiz is available in the lesson as a pdf-document, but the Energy Star link is expired.
+- The energy quiz is available in the lesson as a pdf-document.

 Related URLs These related sites were noted by our reviewers but have not been reviewed by CLEAN